rahulmllvrp/tp/docs/DeveloperGuide.md

    4. Test case: `addp n/Small Party d/20-01-2027 t/12:00 b/100 c/1,2,3`
    5. **Expected**: Error message for exceeding budget of any contact during creation:
-      "The budget of <Name> exceeds the remaining budget of the party."
+      "The budget of {Name} exceeds the remaining budget of the party."

    6. Test case (concurrent assignment on same date):
       - Create Event A on date D.
       - Assign vendor X to Event A.
       - Create Event B on the same date D (time can differ).
       - Add vendor X in creation: `addp n/Event B d/<D> t/18:00 b/500 c/<index of X>`
-      - **Expected**: Error: "<Name> is already assigned to another party on the same date."
+      - **Expected**: Error: "{Name} is already assigned to another party on the same date."

 3. **Editing event information**
    1. Prerequisites: At least one event